IhorHorchakov/spring-mvc-observability/README.md

 Here is a comparison guide [Jaeger vs Zipkin vs Grafana Tempo](https://codersociety.com/blog/articles/jaeger-vs-zipkin-vs-tempo) that will help us to get the right collector.

-For the sake of simplicity we will be using `Grafana Tempo`.
+We will be using `Grafana Tempo` Collector.

 ##### Micrometer: Instrumentation using Observation API
 DRAFT